Enjoy this short trailer. To watch the full 56:09 video Subscribe now

 When we talk about bait, we are talking about the redfish bait, but also the bait used to catch the bait.
 That's right.
 There are no live wells being used or cast nets.
 We catch the bait as needed right next to the boat.
 This is as fresh as it gets.
 What kind of tackle do you need for that?
 We will show you and demonstrate how to catch those bait fish.
 Then Capt.
 Toney goes step-by-step with how he modifies and then hooks the bait for optimal performance.

-You can either drift or anchor up the target fish on the mangrove shoreline.
+You can either drift or anchor up to target red fish on the mangrove shoreline.
 In either case, you should know how close to stage your vessel.
 We will discuss ways to avoid spooking the fish as you pole in, drift past or if you anchor up.
 You will also consider how to get your red drum bait close to fish without spooking them.
 All of these techniques and more are covered in this In The Spread video.
 Watch and learn.

 Total time: 56:09